-There are often conditions attached to planning permissions that need further details to be submitted and approved by the council, for example, samples of materials.
-In these cases, additional information must be submitted for formal approval before the development starts.
-This is known as 'discharge of conditions'.
+There are often conditions attached to planning permissions that need further details to be submitted and approved by the council at certain stages of the development.
+This process is called ‘discharge of conditions’.
+An example of such could be agreeing details of bin and cycle storage prior to the development commencing.

-- Performance Conditions: These conditions do not need to be formally discharged
+- Performance conditions: Some performance conditions need to be formally discharged to ensure compliance with planning permission

-- Pre-Commencement Conditions: These conditions need to be formally discharged prior to the construction and or development starting on site
+- Pre-commencement conditions: These conditions need to be formally discharged prior to construction and or development starting on site

-Note: There is a right of appeal against conditions attached to a planning permission.
-The appeal must be made within six months of our decision.
-Further information from GOV.UK
+There is a right to appeal against conditions attached to a planning permission.
+That appeal must be made within six months of our decision.